Landing at Cape Helles: Analysis

 In 1929, C. F. Aspinall-Oglander, the British Official Historian wrote that in the course of the Gallipoli campaign, the MEF failed to reach its first day objectives but that the plan to advance to Achi Baba had a reasonable chance of success.
-He wrote that the main reason for the failure, lay in the unusual number of senior officers who became casualties.
+He wrote that the main reason for the failure lay in the unusual number of senior officers who became casualties.
 From the beginning of the landings, the 29th Division lost two of three brigadiers, two of three brigade majors and most of the senior officers in the 4 1/2 battalions of the covering force, which landed at X, W and V beaches.
 Oglander also wrote that making landings on small beaches with few boats, required elaborate and rigid instructions, if the passage from ship to shore was to be efficient and the plans laid by the army and navy staffs and the headquarters of the 29th Division had been excellent but left very little discretion, should the landings not meet equal success.
 The commanders on Y and S beaches had been ordered to wait for the advance from the main beaches and join in the attack on Achi Baba.
 No provision was made for an attack towards the main beaches to give assistance, yet the number of troops landed on the minor beaches exceeded the size of the Ottoman garrison at the south end of the peninsula.

 The failure to contemplate the possibility, that the troops at Y and S beaches might need to support the main landings, also exposed the failure to retain a reserve under the control of the Commander-in-Chief.
 Oglander speculated that had there been two battalions available, to land at the weakest point that the main landings had revealed in the Ottoman defences, Helles and Sedd el Bahr would have fallen by midday.
 Such a manoeuvre would have needed good communication between land and sea but the difficulty was underestimated and hampered British operations all day.
 The obvious difficulties of moving troops in open boats by instalments had been distracting, particularly the moments between disembarkation and reaching the shore, despite the confidence of the navy in its plans for bombardment.
-The apprehension was justified and the landing at V Beach was only saved from catastrophe by the covering fire of the machine-guns on River Clyde; defeat at W Beach was only averted by turning the Ottoman right flank.
+The apprehension was justified and the landing at V Beach was only saved from catastrophe by the covering fire of machine-guns on River Clyde; defeat at W Beach was only averted by turning the Ottoman right flank.
 Lack of experience of opposed landings under modern conditions, made it difficult to rally scattered units and the challenge of organising an advance inland was underestimated.
 It had been a mistake not to stress to all members of the landing force, that there would be little time to move inland before Ottoman reinforcements arrived.